 Major disturbances from a server misconfiguration could result in performance problems, security holes, or total shutdown.
 Maintaining a reliable IT infrastructure depends on finding and correcting configuration problems, whether they be wrong server setup, firewall misconfiguration, or access control error.

-This guide will take you step-by-step through troubleshooting methods to identify and fix server misconfiguration problems, hence guaranteeing adherence to best practices and avoiding next problems.
+This guide will take you step-by-step through troubleshooting methods to identify and fix server misconfiguration problems, hence guaranteeing adherence to suitable practices and avoiding next problems.

 What Causes a Server Misconfiguration?